zakarialaoui10/HIGH-TO-LOW/README.md

 bne $a0,10,loop
 ```

-### print a random integer belongs to the interval 0,10
+### Print a random integer belongs to the interval 0,10
 ###### C
 ```c
 #include<stdio.h>